 France observes 11 public holidays each year.
 However, only May Day is a statutory holiday in France; the entitlement to other paid holidays and the conditions for working on French national holidays (such as higher pay) are left to the discretion of the employer-employee contract or union, so check the French holiday calendar when looking for jobs in France.

 Most French holidays apply across the nation, although two regions (Alsace and Lorraine) have two extra public holidays.
 The former German territory retained these two extra public holidays when it rejoined France after World War I.

 If a national holiday in France falls on a Sunday, the following Monday is usually given as a holiday.
 If a national holiday in France falls on a Saturday, however, no extra day is given during the week.
 When holiday fall on a Tuesday or Thursday, employees in France commonly make a bridge holiday (faire le pont), creating a very long weekend.
 Some businesses may opt to close completely during a bridge holiday in France.
-You can see which French bank holidays coincide with the top French festivals; it’s also a great reason to travel the country and experience French food and culture.
+You can see which French bank holidays coincide with the best French festivals; it’s also a great reason to travel the country and experience French food and culture.